envoyproxy/gateway/docs/design/CONFIG_MANAGEMENT.md

   bar: baz
 ...
 ```

-The `--config` flag specifies the path of the Envoy Gateway configuration file.
-Envoy Gateway will load its config from
+Envoy Gateway will follow Envoy's approach to command line flags for specifying configuration by supporting
-this file.
-Command line flags which target the same value as a config file will override that value.
-If `--config` is
+[--config-path][cfg_path] and [--config-yaml][cfg_file].
+Command line flags which target the same value as a config file
-provided and values are not specified via the command line, the defaults for the config file are applied.
+will override that value.
+If either config flag is provided and individual values are not specified via the command
+line, the defaults for the config file are applied.
 ```go
 // gateway/internal/cmd/serve/serve.go